-Accessed via the feature staircase of the Gutteridge Building, the library is a wonderfully light space with views across the Court at one end and across Jesus Lane to Malcolm Street at the other.
+The Wesley House library is a wonderfully light space with views across the Court at one end and across Jesus Lane to Malcolm Street at the other.
 It houses some 18,000 volumes.
-In addition to the general theological texts we have a Methodist library of 4,000-4,500 volumes including: a long run of the Arminian/Methodist Magazine from volume 1 to about 1880; some collections of 19th-century pamphlets; a near-complete run of Wesleyan Conference Minutes and of British Methodism since Union; plus the standard periodicals.
-The library policy can be found here
+Within its broad general collection, the library has specialisms in church history and pastoral theology.
+There is also a Methodist library of 4,000-4,500 volumes.
+These include: a long run of the Arminian/Methodist Magazine from volume 1 to about 1880; some collections of 19th-century pamphlets; a near-complete run of Wesleyan Conference Minutes and of British Methodism since Union; and the standard periodicals.
+The library policy can be found here.

-Registered students also have access to the libraries of the Cambridge Theological Federation and the Faculty of Divinity.
-The Cambridge University Library (UL) is available to those engaging in suitable research.
+Registered students also have access to the libraries of the Cambridge Theological Federation.
+The Cambridge University Library (UL) is available to those engaging in suitable study or research.
 It is a copyright library entitled to receive copies of all books published in the UK alongside the many internationally published books and journals it collects.

-Amongst other riches, Cambridge boasts significant collections of early biblical manuscripts and other key documents, for example the Westminster Confession, which can be viewed by arrangement.
+Amongst other riches, Cambridge boasts significant collections of early biblical manuscripts and other key documents, for example the Westminster Confession which can be viewed by arrangement at Westminster College.